Skip to content

 • excludes (arguments can't appear together)

-• requires (an argument depends on another argument being provided)
+• requires (an argument depends on another argument also being provided)

 You can optionally precede these with the mutually keyword to indicate that the constraint applies in both directions.